-The loan bears interest at the Bank's Base Rate plus 1.75% per annum, and is repayable five years from the acceptance date of 10th February 2021.
+The loan bears interest at the Bank's Base Rate plus 1.75% per annum, and is repayable five years from the acceptance date of 10^{th} February 2021.

-The rate of interest paid on the loan is limited to 6% per annum; a sum equal to the difference between interest at the rate of 6% on the amount outstanding and, if greater than 6%, the actual interest rate payable in accordance with the terms of borrowing, will be paid by the States Housing Committee.
+The rate of interest paid on the loan is limited to 6% per annum; a sum equal to the difference between interest at the rate of 6% on the amount outstanding and, if greater than 6%, the actual interest rate payable in accordance with the terms of borrowing, will be paid by the Government of Jersey.
 The level of subsidy will be reviewed every fifth year.